-In the year ended June 30 2021, in response to State deferrals of 2020-201 funding apportionments to charter schools, the Authority issued notes through the Advances on State Aid Payments (ASAP) Program and State Aid Intercept Notice (SAIN) Program.
-At June 30, 2021 \$17,000,379 was held by the Authority and is to be disbursed to Charters.
-This amount is included as Advances from Federal Government on the financial statements.
+In response to State deferrals of 2020-2021 funding apportionments to charter schools, the Authority issued notes through the Advances on State Aid Payments (ASAP) Program and State Aid Intercept Notice (SAIN) Program. \$17,000,379 was disbursed to trustees in the year ended June 30, 2022, on behalf of the federal government.